akumina/AkuminaSamples/README.md

-This sample provides customer to write custom token store for storing graph/sharepoint tokens.
+This sample provides customer to write custom token store for storing graph/SharePoint tokens.

-To run this sample download or clone repository compile the source then copy the assemly Akumina.Samples.TokenStore.dll to your AppManager web site bin folder
+To run this sample download or clone repository, compile the source then copy the assembly Akumina.Samples.TokenStore.dll to your AppManager website bin folder

-If you run the sample as it is then modify the following UNITY.CONFIG
+If you run the sample as it is, then update the UNITY.CONFIG as shown below

  &lt;register type="IRepository[UserToken]" mapTo="AzureTableTokenStore" /&gt;